meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 ## Federated Idp

 meshIdB is not required for the integration anymore.
-You can directly integrate your company-wide IdP to OpenStack. meshStack will make sure that users have access to the OpenStack projects they are assigned to in meshStack.
-Users which are not existing yet will be created in OpenStack and assigned to the specific groups.
+You can directly integrate your company-wide IdP to OpenStack.
+To do this its necessary to enable the federatedIdp within the OpenStack plaform configuration in meshfed.
+Besides that the Idp needs to be fully integrated within OpenStack.
+This means users should have access to OpenStack independent of the panel login.
+During the automated replication meshStack will make sure that users have access to the OpenStack projects they are assigned to in meshStack.
+Every new created User in OpenStack will be assigned to the MeshUsers domain to prevent the creation of one user multiple times.
+If the user still exists in OpenStack then the automatisation will pick this user to assign him to the specific groups.
 We create for each project an own group.

+If the federatedIdp was enabled then only the cli access screen will be available within the panel.
+All other OpenStack related screens are disabled.